FairSeg: A Large-Scale Medical Image Segmentation Dataset for Fairness Learning Using Segment Anything Model with Fair Error-Bound Scaling: Experiment Analysis

 \subsection{Segmentation \& Fairness Evaluation}

 \textbf{Race.} \textbf{Table~\ref{tbl:race}} shows the segmentation performance with respect to race, particularly among Asian, Black, and White groups, suggesting that SAMed+ADV, SAMed+GroupDRO, and our method yield relatively comparable results.
 SAMed+ADV slightly outperforms others in terms of Dice scores among the White subgroup and the overall ES-Dice and ES-IoU.
-For the Rim, our proposed approach when based on the SAMed architecture achieves the best ES-Dice of 0.8036 and the best ES-IoU of 0.6963, which surpasses other methods based on SAMed.
+For the Rim, our proposed SAMed+FEBS achieves the best ES-Dice of 0.7529 and the best ES-IoU of 0.6451, which surpasses other methods based on SAMed.
 TransUNet-based methods achieve relatively worse results than SAMed-based approaches.
 Notably, our methods with TransUNet as the backbone can surpass other TransUNet-based approaches in terms of ES-Dice and ES-IoU.

 \textbf{Gender.} When gender serves as the sensitive attribute, the distinctions between methods become subtler, as shown in \textbf{Table~\ref{tbl:rnflt_gender}}.
 Our method combined with the SAMed and TransUNet model consistently outperforms the baseline and its counterpart in terms of ES-Dice and ES-IoU on both Cup and Rim.
 This showcases the efficacy of our technique in handling gender disparities.
 Similar to race, TransUNet-based methods also perform worse than the SAMed-based approaches.